 Overwatering and Underwatering

 Perhaps the biggest threat to the well-being of your orchid plant is too much water.
 It can be a common occurrence in pots with poor or no drainage, as the water can stagnate in the bottom of the potting vessel.
-This limits the amount of oxygen to the roots of the plant causing a slow but noticeable decaying of the root structure and overall decline in the plant’s health.
+This limits the amount of oxygen to the roots of the plant, causing a slow but noticeable decaying of the root structure and an overall decline in the plant’s health.

 Option 1 – is to leave the orchid plant in a bright, relatively warm spot and don’t consider watering again until the soil base has almost completely dried through.
 This could be anywhere from 2 to 4 weeks, depending on the time of year.

 Option 2 – if things are looking a little more severe, your best bet is going to be to re-pot your orchid in a fresh potting container (with drainage).
 Carefully remove the plant from its current vessel and cut away any of the root structure that appears to be particularly affected by decay.
 Once complete, repot in a suitable orchid potting vessel and monitor carefully over the coming days and weeks.

 If the leaves and foliage of your orchid plant appear to be wilting, drooping or even dropping, there’s a good chance it’s feeling a little thirsty.
 Reach for your trusty moisture meter or soil probe to determine just how dry the soil is and proceed to give the orchid plant base a good soaking.
 Again, monitor closely over the coming days and weeks and top up with a fresh watering cycle once the soil has dried approximately 70 to 80% again.